The Common Program of the People's Republic of China 1949-1954

 To ensure a peaceful transition through the form of state capitalism, members of the PLA were informed of government decisions and requested to write to family members and relatives of capitalist background to persuade them to support the movement.

+Thomas (1953).
 The 1952 establishment of the "All-China Federation of Industry and Commerce" marked a significant move to bring private businesses under stricter state supervision and control.
-This initiative involved a deliberate effort to "remold" the thinking of business owners** to align with government ideology and to eradicate "capitalist sins" from their commercial practices.
-The core Objectives of the Federation were were multi-faceted.
+This initiative involved a deliberate effort to "remold" the thinking of business owners to align with government ideology and to eradicate "capitalist sins" from their commercial practices.
+The core Objectives of the Federation were multi-faceted.
 Ensuring compliance, to guide industrialists and merchants in adhering to the "Common Program" and the People's Government's policies and laws.
 Secondly, economic alignment, to direct private business owners to boost production and enhance operations in accordance with the state's overarching economic plans. and thirdly, ideological transformation, to organize business people in ideological studies, encouraging them to reform their thinking and engage in various patriotic movements.
 Additionally, these associations were tasked with representing the legitimate interests of private industrialists and merchants and facilitating discussions with trade unions regarding labor-capital relations.
-Thomas (1953) Pages 59-60 [↩][Cite]
+Pages 59-60 [↩][Cite]

 Ho (2000).
 Pages 34-35 [↩] [Cite]